 I have been undertaking a diet –well, “lifestyle change”– for a little more than a month now.
-I did a lot of prep-work for it.
-I set goals, I bought gear and apps, I researched my methodologies, and I started a blog to keep myself accountable to strangers on the Internet in preparation for my “lifestyle change.”
+I did a lot of prep work for it.
+I set goals, bought gear and apps, researched my methodologies, and started a blog to keep myself accountable to strangers on the Internet in preparation for my “lifestyle change.”
 I was faithful about wearing my fancy little pedometer, logging calories into the app on my phone, and updating my blog with my weigh-in figures.
-I was not, however, quite ready when I launched this self-improvement project, to start with the exercise component of my “lifestyle change.”
+I was not, however, quite ready when I launched this self-improvement project to start with the exercise component of my “lifestyle change.”

-So in order to avoid actually having to do exercise, I wrote about it.
+So to avoid having to do exercise, I wrote about it.
 I philosophized about it.
 I wrote about what I’d learned from my research about exercise.
 I wrote my rationalizations for putting off exercising.
-I did pretty much everything related to exercise that could possibly be done from the potato-y comfort of my couch.
+I did everything related to exercise that could be done from the potato-y comfort of my couch.

-Until I started doing the same thing here in regard to tackling Microsoft Project, I didn’t realize that writing –producing content, doing something that, at first glance, is a productive activity– is an excellent avoidance tactic for people like me.
+Until I started doing the same thing here regarding tackling Microsoft Project, I didn’t realize that writing –producing content, doing something that, at first glance, is a productive activity– is an excellent avoidance tactic for people like me.

 All these weeks, I’ve been avoiding Microsoft Project writing around it.
-The same rationalizations, research, philosophizing that I did with the exercise on my diet blog, I’ve done here about Microsoft Project.
-For all that I’ve been producing what would translate to reams of written material, it hasn’t really been productive at all.
+The same rationalizations, research, and philosophizing I did with the exercise on the diet blog I’ve done here about Microsoft Project.
+For all that I’ve been producing, what would translate to reams of written material, it hasn’t been productive at all.

-Well, a few weeks ago, I decided to stop talking about exercise, get off my considerable-sized badonkadonk, and hit the trail and run.
+A few weeks ago, I decided to stop talking about exercise, get off my considerable-sized badonkadonk, and hit the trail and run.
 (I still hate it.)
-And today, I decided to stop talking about Microsoft Project and actually open the software.
+And today, I decided to stop talking about Microsoft Project and open the software.

-When I first open it, it looks not unlike Excel, so it doesn’t appear as intimidating as I made it out to be, in my mind.
-But when I decided to put pen to paper, so to speak, and begin entering tasks from my chosen project (planning my upcoming vacation), I didn’t really know, uh, where to even begin.
+When I first opened it, it looked not unlike Excel, so it didn’t appear as intimidating as I made it out to be in my mind.
+But when I decided to put pen to paper, so to speak, and begin entering tasks from my chosen project (planning my upcoming vacation), I didn’t know where to begin.

-It sounds ridiculous, but, like, do I just start typing my stuff in the fields?
-Do I have to enter it in a special place or do I start plugging info into the Excel-like rows and columns as I would with a simple little ol’ spreadsheet?
+It sounds ridiculous, but do I start typing my stuff in the fields?
+Do I have to enter it in a particular place, or do I begin plugging info into the Excel-like rows and columns as I would with a simple little ol’ spreadsheet?
 Once I have the tasks in, what do I do with them?
 What do all those buttons in the Ribbon do?
 Why am I looking at the Gantt Chart Tools Ribbon as a default?
 Why, as a reasonably intelligent person, can’t I figure all this stuff out?
-Why, when I bravely plunge in elbow-deep on other unfamiliar tasks all the time, does this one thing make me so twitchy?
+Why, when I bravely plunge elbow-deep on other unfamiliar tasks all the time, does this one thing make me so twitchy?
 Why did I agree to do this whole project management thing in the first place?

 Dux to the rescue again.
-A couple of years ago, he did a webinar, in partnership with O’Reilly, called Plan, Track and Control Projects with Microsoft Project 2010.
+A couple of years ago, he did a webinar with O’Reilly called Plan, Track, and Control Projects with Microsoft Project 2010.
 He said that should be my crash course for Project.
-That’s what’ll answer at least a couple of the questions in the above paragraph.
+That’s what’ll answer at least a few questions in the above paragraph.

 So if you’ll excuse me, I have a video to watch (it comes in two parts, about an hour each, archived at the link above).
-The next time you hear from me, I’ll have actually put some sort of information into my Vacation Project on MS Project.
-Who knows, then, I might even have made a Gantt chart of it.
-And if I’m feeling particularly ambitious, I might have actually learned how to read a Gantt chart.
+The next time you hear from me, I’ll have put some information into my Vacation Project on MS Project.
+Who knows, I might even have made a Gantt chart of it.
+And if I’m feeling particularly ambitious, I might have learned how to read a Gantt chart.
 Hold your breath, m’kay?